 Board members are responsible for the financial accountability of their organization.
-Board members act as trustees of the organization's assets and must exercise due diligence to oversee that the organization is well-managed and that its financial health remains sound.
+ABO Directors act as trustees of the organization's assets and must exercise due diligence to ensure that the organization is well-managed and that its financial health remains sound.

-Fiduciary duty requires ABO Directors to be objective, unselfish, responsible, honest, trustworthy, and efficient.
-As stewards of public trust, Directors must always act for the good of the organization, rather than for their own benefit.
-They must exercise reasonable care in all decision making, without placing the ABO at unnecessary risk.
+As stewards of public trust, ABO Directors must be objective, unselfish, responsible, honest, trustworthy, and efficient.
+They must exercise reasonable care in all decision-making, without placing the ABO at unnecessary risk.

 Although not all Directors are financial experts, each can be a financial inquisitor.
-It is essential to understand basic terminology, be able to read financial statements and judge their soundness, and have the capacity to recognize warning signs that might indicate a change in the overall health of the organization.
+It is essential to understand basic financial terminology, be able to read financial statements and judge their soundness, and have the capacity to recognize warning signs that might indicate a change in the overall health of the organization.
 To fulfill this responsibility, Directors may find the following questions helpful:

-- Is our financial plan consistent with our strategic plan? - Is our cash flow adequate? - Do we have sufficient reserves? - Are our expenses appropriate? - Are any specific expense areas rising faster than their sources of income? - Are we regularly comparing our financial activity with what we have budgeted? - Do we have the appropriate checks and balances to prevent errors, fraud, and abuse?
+- Is our financial plan consistent with our strategic objectives? - Is our cash flow adequate? - Do we have sufficient reserves to fulfill our obligations as a not-for-profit organization? - Are our expenses appropriate? - Are any specific expense areas rising faster than their sources of income? - Are we regularly comparing our financial activity with what we have budgeted? - Do we have the appropriate checks and balances to prevent errors, fraud, and abuse? - Are the ABO's finances conducted transparently and with integrity?